-The community garden nestled behind St. Phillips church in Bromsgrove had been neglected for years.
+The community garden nestled behind St. Andrew's Church in Bromsgrove had been neglected for years.
 However, with its location in a residential area and space for plant beds, the site had fantastic potential for both the community and wildlife.
 Katie, Rich and Charlotte, Charford residents and keen gardeners, were all eager to donate their time and energy into restoring the garden, with guidance from Nextdoor Nature officer Yasmina.

 Over time, Katie, Rich and Charlotte gained additional help from neighbours to work on the garden.
 The space has been tidied and plant beds now include species that are valuable to insects, particularly bees.
 Through the installation of feeders, they are also supporting birds on and around the site.
 Although there are only several people getting involved in practical work on the garden, there is a community investment in the space; after sharing the garden’s progress on social media, the group have received numerous donations from local people including benches, tables, chairs, water butts, plants and seeds.
 To encourage further involvement from locals, regardless of ability and mobility, they hope to build a raised plant bed in the future.
 The long-term vision is for the garden to become a hub for the local community where they can socialise, pick fresh produce and connect with nature.